Inneract Project empowers underrepresented youth through design education and links them to opportunities to explore design in career and life.

 90% of IP students identify as Black and Latinx

-Our programs, role modeling, videos and events around diversity in design have reached communities all over the country.
+# of people reached via our advocacy initiatives including role modeling, videos and events around diversity in design across country.

 IP’s vision is to bring design to more communities and increase Black and Latinx representation and leadership in technology and design by enabling a pathway of skills, resources and opportunities necessary to learn about and work in the field.